ibm-cloud-docs/account/acct-getstart-tutorial.md

 {: tip}

 ## Create your account
-{: #account-gs-createlite}
+{: #account-gs-create}
 {: step}

-First, create a Lite account by using your existing IBMid or a new IBMid.
+First, create an account by using your existing IBMid or a new IBMid.
 If your company is registered to use a federated ID for single sign-on (SSO), you can use your federated ID instead.

 | Login ID | Details |
 |-----------------|---------|
 |Existing IBMid   | If you already have an IBMid, sign up for {{site.data.keyword.Bluemix_notm}} with your existing credentials that you use for other {{site.data.keyword.IBM}} products and services. |
 |New IBMid        | If you don't yet have an IBMid, you'll create one when you sign up.
 With an IBMid, you can use one username to log in to all {{site.data.keyword.IBM_notm}} products and services, including {{site.data.keyword.Bluemix_notm}}. |
 |Federated ID     | If your company already requested to register the user credentials from your company's domain with {{site.data.keyword.IBM_notm}}, you can sign up for {{site.data.keyword.Bluemix_notm}} by using the credentials that you already use for your company's login.
 You must enter a phone number when you sign up. |
 {: caption="Table 1.
-ID options for creating a Lite account" caption-side="top"}
+ID options for creating an account" caption-side="top"}

 ### Using your IBMid
 {: #signup-ibmid}

-If you're not a part of a company that uses a federated ID, use your IBMid to create your Lite account.
+If you're not a part of a company that uses a federated ID, use your IBMid to create your account.

 1. Go to the [{{site.data.keyword.Bluemix_notm}} login page](https://cloud.ibm.com/){: external}, and click **Create an {{site.data.keyword.Bluemix_notm}} account**.
 1. Enter your IBMid email address.
 If you don't have an existing IBMid, an ID is created based on the email that you enter.
-1. Complete the remaining fields with your information, and click **Create account**.
+1. Complete the remaining fields with your information.

+   You are prompted for your credit card information to verify your identity and secure your account.
+You can [try out {{site.data.keyword.Bluemix_notm}} for free](/docs/overview?topic=overview-tutorial-try-for-free) and only pay for billable services that you choose to use, with no long-term contracts or commitments.
+   {: note}

+1. Click **Create account**.
 1. Confirm your account by clicking the link in the confirmation email that's sent to your provided email address.

 ### Using a federated ID